Ryan-Romig/UA-ThemedMusicPlayer/README.md

-sorting function (sort by album, artist, etc for playlist) currently just gets a random placeholder from the web if there is no album image data from track tags add functionality to pull album image from web instead of random image
+sorting function (sort by album, artist, etc for playlist) currently just gets a random placeholder from the web if there is no album image data from track tags add functionality to pull album image from web instead of random image add functionality to add folders to library instead of just files

 ![Capture](https://user-images.githubusercontent.com/46287392/125151131-c914e380-e0f9-11eb-93de-00b60e26058d.PNG)